 Here are some reasons why consumers might not be responding the way you need them to:

-- The purpose of your content isn’t clearly defined or has the wrong direction.
-If your content is specifically for SEO and link building, there’s your first problem.
+If your content is specifically for SEO and link-building, there’s your first problem.
 Content should be made for the readers first and then for business needs.
 It seems silly to not think about SEO and linkability first and foremost, but if you truly think about what you read when you’re scrolling the web, is it stuffed with keywords, lots of plain text and internal links?
 Is it boring?
 Is it really, really niche?
 Your first thing to address should be making sure that your content doesn’t feel like an SEO project.

-- It doesn’t start a discussion.
 This is a little trick I learned from Laura Crimmons at SilverThorn and Beth Hibbert from Branded 3.
 If I said to you while we were having a pint: ‘Did you know, I found a graph about average tyre thicknesses in the UK.
-Isn’t it cool?,’ you’d probably question my choice of small talk.
+Isn’t it cool?’ you’d probably question my choice of small talk.
 If I said, ‘Did you know Kim Kardashian makes your salary in three minutes?’ we’d probably spend the next half hour talking about how unbelievably ridiculous that is.
 See where I’m coming from?

 If you can address all of those problems, you’re a step closer to getting your audience to take more notice of your content.